KIPAC/ObservationalAstro/_sources/labs/lab0_1.md

-# Lab 0.1: Intro to Observing
+# Lab 0.1: Observing Basics

 *Due before arriving at the observatory on April 2*